dupree/obfuscated-text-classification/README.md

 # README #

-### What is this repository for? ###
+### Sentence Classification ###

-This project aims at classifying different sentences to the specific book/novel they belong to.
+This project aims at classifying sentences to the specific book/novel they belong to.

 1 The task is to classify sentences to a specific category, essentially a text classification task.